antronerds/r2-training-courses/docs/Finding_structural_variants.md

 Finding structural variants
 ===========================

-*Somatic mutations are not always determining, using the full power of WGS data structural variants can be found also*
+*omatic mutations. using the full power of WGS data relevant structural variants can be traced also and linked to potential causes of disease*

 In this tutorial we'll introduce R2, the web based genomics analysis and visualization application.
 Throughout the tutorial an integrative approach to genomics data will be used.
 By combining sequencing data with expression data and vice versa new insights can be derived.
 Throughout this course we'll focus on data of the childhood tumor Neuroblastoma.

-In this tutorial we hope to show how R2 can be used to visualize and analyze your WGS data.
+We hope to show how R2 can be used to visualize and analyze your WGS data.
 As an example datasets from childhood tumors will be used.

 This resource is located online at http://r2-training-courses.readthedocs.io